-My broader research interests include U.S. foreign policy, Cold War historiography, and international security.
+My broader research interests include U.S. foreign policy, grand strategy, Cold War historiography, and international security.
 To this end, additional scholarship evaluates U.S. relations with Europe and Asia since 1945, and uses new empirical work on post-World War Two great power relations to assess, extend, and update IR theory.

 Most notably, my recent International Security article, “Deal or No Deal?
 The End of the Cold War and the U.S. offer to limit NATO Expansion” assesses claims that the U.S. offered to limit NATO expansion into Eastern Europe during the diplomacy surrounding the end of the Cold War.
 Building upon new archival releases and IR theory, I find that Soviet/Russian charges of a broken NATO non-expansion pledge have merit.
 This article received the 2017 Best Article award from the Diplomatic Studies section of the International Studies Association.

-The Washington Quarterly also recently published a piece on the strategic dilemmas NATO expansion poses to the United States in light of growing Russian assertiveness.
+The Washington Quarterly also published a piece on the strategic dilemmas NATO expansion poses to the United States in light of growing Russian assertiveness.
 Other work in progress assesses theories of costly signaling, analyzes the influence of geography on U.S. national security, applies balance of power theory to the rise of China, and theorizes the ways in which allies can entrap one another into undesired conflicts.

 Drawing on current policy debates surrounding U.S. relations with its European and Asian allies, my next book examines how states in an alliance shape their partners’ foreign and defense policies, and why these efforts see varying degrees of success.
 I argue that intra-alliance manipulation is ubiquitous and characterized by efforts to leak sensitive information, go over the heads of allied governments to mold opinion in allied states, and emphasize norms that bring political pressure to bear on allied leaders.
 These steps tend to work not only when one member of an alliance is dependent on its partners for security – as, for example, characterized West European relations with the U.S. during the Cold War – but also when one ally is distracted by other foreign commitments and fails to counter its partners’ efforts.
 Counterintuitively, this means that powerful actors may be influenced by weaker allies because strategists assume such influence is unlikely.